mohamedzurfudeen/WordWeaver/README.md

 * Open `index.html` to try it out

 ## Credits:
-* Developer: M. Hamid
+* Developer: Mohamed Zurfudeen
-* Hangman Images: Marc Oliveras
+* Idea For the Game: Nasrin Sharfudeen, Mohamed Ihsan